ketwaroo/minetest-k-recycler/readme.md

 The `k_recyclebin.partial_recycling_minimum_ratio` setting contols partial recycling somewhat.
 By default, it has a value of `0.5`, which means you need at leart half a full input stack to allow partial recycling.
 So if you supply 2 torches you will end up with either 1 coal or 1 stick.
 But recycling only 1 torch will most likely pass through unchanged.

-IMPORTANT: Note that passtrough of leftover material currently can cause loss of source material if the output grid is full and there's no space to add the overflow.
-This is fine since the recycling bin is only supposed to be a way to reclaim some trash.

 ### Freebies

 Another "feature" of this recyling bin is allowing freebies when recycling partial stacks.
 There's some none zero change (default is less than 5%) you'll get a full item if close enough to original stack.
 So a stack of 3 torches can give you a full 1 coal + 1 stick.